MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-add-on-pricing-and-availability.md

 Choose **No sooner than \[date\]** to ensure that the submission is not published until a certain date.
 With this option, your submission will be released as soon as possible on or after the date you specify.
 The date must be at least 24 hours in the future.
 Along with the date, you can also specify the time at which the submission should begin to be published.

 > [!NOTE]
 > Delays during certification or publishing could cause the actual release date to be later than the date you request.
-The Windows Store cannot guarantee that your add-on (or update) will be available on a specific date.
+The Microsoft Store cannot guarantee that your add-on (or update) will be available on a specific date.